 When Was Arizona’s New LLC Act Signed?

 Arizona’s Governor, Doug Ducey, signed SB 1353 on April 10th of 2018.
-Arizona’s new act repeals the current Arizona LLC law from 1992 and replaces it with the new ALLCA.
+Arizona’s new act repeals the current Arizona law from 1992 and replaces it with the new ALLCA.

 When Does Arizona’s New LLC Act Go Into Effect?

-This new act goes into effect on September 1st, 2019.
+This new law goes into effect on September 1st, 2019.
 It will apply to all Arizona LLCs created after August 31st, 2019 as well as all existing Arizona LLCs after August 31st, 2020 when the current Arizona LLC law is repealed.

 How Do I Ensure My LLC is in Compliance?

-To ensure your LLC is in compliance with the new law, it is best to have a lawyer draft and review your operating agreement.
+To ensure your LLC is in compliance with the new law, it is best to have a business lawyer draft and review your operating agreement.
 An operating agreement must contain language that (i) complies with the new law and (ii) eliminates the many liability creating provisions contained in the ALLCA.
 To review the new ALLCA click here.